Johann de Kalb

-Johann von Robais, Baron de Kalb (June 19, 1721 - August 19, 1780), born Johann Kalb, was a Franconian-born French military officer who served as a major general in the Continental Army during the American Revolutionary War.
-He was mortally wounded while fighting against the British Army during the Battle of Camden.
+Johann von Robais, Baron de Kalb (June 19, 1721 - August 19, 1780), born Johann Kalb, was a German-born army officer who served in the French and Continental armies.
+During the American Revolutionary War, he served as a major general in the Continental Army and was mortally wounded at the 1780 Battle of Camden, dying several days later.

 Early life and education

-Kalb was born in Hüttendorf, a German village near Erlangen, Principality of Bayreuth, the son of Johann Leonhard Kalb and Margarethe Seitz.
+De Kalb was born in Hüttendorf, a German village near Erlangen, Principality of Bayreuth, the son of Johann Leonhard Kalb and Margarethe Seitz.
+From a peasant family, he worked as a waiter until he left home at the age of sixteen.
 He learned French, English, and the social skills to earn a substantial military commission in the Loewendal German Regiment of the French Army in 1743.

 Career

-Kalb served with distinction in the War of the Austrian Succession in Flanders.
+De Kalb served with distinction in the War of the Austrian Succession in Flanders.
 During the Seven Years' War, he was promoted to lieutenant colonel and made assistant quartermaster general in the Army of the Upper Rhine, a division created by the disbanding of the Loewendal Regiment.
 He was awarded the Order of Military Merit in 1763 and elevated to the nobility with the title of baron.

-In 1764, Kalb resigned from the army and married Anna Elizabeth Emilie van Robais, the French heiress to a fortune from cloth manufacturing.
+In 1764, de Kalb resigned from the army and married Anna Elizabeth Emilie van Robais (*1748, +1785), the French heiress to a fortune from cloth manufacturing.
 He bought the Milon-la-Chapelle chateau near Versailles, where he took up a quiet life of farming.
-He had three children: Élie, Frederic, and Caroline; Eli later married Elise Signard d'Ouffières and have a daughter, Nicette de Kalb, who married Raymond de Vandière de Vitrac d'Abzac, and continued to live in Milon la Chapelle; Frederic would die during the French Revolution without children.
+He had three children: Élie, Frederic, and Caroline. (Élie later married Elise Signard d'Ouffières and had a daughter, Nicette de Kalb, who married Raymond de Vandière de Vitrac d'Abzac, and continued to live in Milon-la-Chapelle; Frederic would die during the French Revolution without children.)

-In 1768, Kalb traveled to North America on a covert mission from the Duc de Choiseul, the Foreign Minister of France, to determine the level of discontent among colonists towards Great Britain, a major French adversary.
-During his four-month trip, Kalb gained respect for the colonists and their "spirit of independence", producing detailed reports for the French government; upon his return to Europe, he expressed a strong desire to go back to colonial America and join their nascent fight against the British.
+In 1768, de Kalb traveled to North America on a covert mission from the Duc de Choiseul, the Foreign Minister of France, to determine the level of discontent among colonists towards Great Britain, a major French adversary.
+During his four-month trip, de Kalb gained respect for the colonists and their "spirit of independence", producing detailed reports for the French government; upon his return to Europe, he expressed a strong desire to go back to colonial America and join their nascent fight against the British.